codepath/android_guides/Using-DialogFragment.md

 </LinearLayout>
 ```

-and defining the fragment itself:
+and defining the fragment itself extending from the **support version of dialog fragment**:

 ```java
 import android.support.v4.app.DialogFragment;